What is the difference between chalk paint and regular paint?

 Regardless of the style of paint you use, unless you are intentionally attempting to add texture with your brush, a few thin coats are always going to work better than one thick coat!~Thoughts from Thea

-Is temperature and humidity a factor with chalk style or latex paints?
+Ideal conditions with chalk style or latex paints

 The composition of clay, lime, and other minerals found in chalk style paints can typically mean withstanding hotter and colder temperatures once painted on a surface.
 The pore space present in chalk style paints allow for expansion and contraction without flaking, peeling, and weakening the bond when exposed to fluctuations in temperature or even humidity.

 Latex Acrylic Paints: